- Learn about characteristics of effective professional staff members.

 - Keep information about children, youth, and their families confidential.

 - Provide a variety of developmentally appropriate choices and experiences for children and youth in your care.

-- Have developmentally appropriate expectations about children's behaviors and be proactive when dealing with challenging behaviors.
+- Be knowledgeable and have developmentally appropriate expectations about children's behaviors and be proactive when dealing with challenging behaviors.

 - Honor individual differences in children and families and strive to address the unique needs of those you serve.

-- Acknowledge all the great things children do on a daily basis and share those with their families often.
-Even though at times you may have to address topics of concern about children and youth with families (e.g., behavioral concerns), remind yourself to also highlight a child's successes and positive attributes.
+- Recognize and share positive feedback with families on a frequent basis.
+Even though at times you may have to address topics of concern about children and youth with families (e.g., behavioral concerns), remind yourself to also highlight a child’s successes and positive attributes.

 Learning about the values and philosophy of professionals you know and admire can be a powerful tool towards your own professional development.
-Download and print the Professionalism: Creating a Climate of Trust, Respect, and Safety handout that corresponds to your area of expertise (IT, PS, or SA).
-Take a few minutes to interview a fellow co-worker.
-Then, share and discuss your responses with a trainer, coach, or supervisor.
+Complete the Professionalism: Creating a Climate of Trust, Respect, and Safety activity as you take a few minutes to interview a fellow co-worker.
+Then, share and discuss your responses with a trainer, coach, or administrator.

 Allred, K.W., & Hancock, C.L.
 (2015).
 Reconciling Leadership and Partnership: Strategies to empower professionals and families.
 Young Children, 70(2), 46-53.

 Bloom, P.J., Hentschel, A., & Bella, J. (2013).
 Inspiring Peak Performance: Competence, commitment, and collaboration.
 The Director's Toolbox Management Series.
 Lake Forest, IL: New Horizons.

 Division for Early Childhood.
 (2014).
 DEC Recommended Practices in Early Intervention/Early Childhood Special Education 2014.
 Retrieved from http://www.dec-sped.org/recommendedpractices.